Matrix Profile for Anomaly Detection on Multidimensional Time Series: Conclusion

 \section{Conclusion}

 In this paper, we have provided a comprehensive study on applying the Matrix Profile (MP) to a multidimensional time series anomaly detection (TSAD) problem.
 We compared different methods for generating multidimensional MPs from pairwise distance tensors, proposed an efficient $k$-nearest neighbor MP extension, and discussed how to utilize various types of joins offered by the MP for TSAD.
 Using the knowledge presented, we designed an MP-based TSAD system with competitive performance on 119 datasets, compared to the other 19 baseline methods.
+Beyond the algorithmic improvements presented in this work, we provide a complete open-source implementation of our method.
+Within this repository, we have also included newly expanded benchmark results evaluating our approach against the rigorous TSB-AD framework \cite{yeh2026matrix, yeh2026mmpad}, providing a robust foundation for future comparative studies.
 For future work, we would like to explore the interaction between MP-based multidimensional TSAD methods with sketching~\cite{yeh2023sketching}, random projection~\cite{yeh2024rpmixer}, or dictionary learning~\cite{yeh2022error}.
 It would also be interesting to explore the possibility of combining pretrained/foundation models~\cite{yeh2023toward,der2024systematic} with an MP-based multidimensional TSAD system.